dehsilvadeveloper/nestjs-graphql-orders/README.md

 * Only allow remove action on pending orders
 * Use soft delete approach on the remove actions
 * Create tests for the application using JEST
+* Use fixture classes as mocked data for tests

 ## Docs